-The Beth El Climate Team is an active group made up of members from our temple's Building Committee, Social Action Committee, and congregation at large.
+The Climate Action Team is an active group made up of members from our temple's Building & Grounds Committee, Social Action Committee, and the congregation at large.
 We come together around our deep concern about, and determination to address, the imminent danger of climate change.

 Climate change is a moral issue that the Beth El Temple Center community can and should act on, in accordance with the temple’s mission to repair the world (tikkun olam).
 Our goal is to inspire the congregation and wider community to promote clean energy and sustainability.